Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Februari 2026 23.16.45 UTC
+- WIB: Kamis, 26 Februari 2026 01.10.59 UTC
-- WITA: Kamis, 26 Februari 2026 00.16.45 UTC
+- WITA: Kamis, 26 Februari 2026 02.10.59 UTC
-- WIT: Kamis, 26 Februari 2026 01.16.45 UTC
+- WIT: Kamis, 26 Februari 2026 03.10.59 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: nature
+Kategori: motivational